bacalhau-project/bacalhau/docs/troubleshooting/debugging.md

 :::info
 Seriously, we've seen all sorts of wonderful things go wrong.
-Like IPFS CIDs presenting a corrupted file.
+Like IPF CIDs presenting a corrupted file.
 It's worth checking everything!
 :::

 More tips: